IBA criteria met: A1, A2, A3 (1998)

-BirdLife International (2019) Important Bird Areas factsheet: Mount Chiperone.
-Downloaded from http://www.birdlife.org on 24/03/2019.
+BirdLife International (2023) Important Bird Area factsheet: Mount Chiperone.
+Downloaded from http://datazone.birdlife.org/site/factsheet/6694 on 29/05/2023.